What internet speed do I need for streaming?

 Other online activities might be running in the background, such as:

-Such tasks running simultaneously require 475 Mbps to be handled sufficiently.
-If you are concerned about unexpected users and increased devices or tasks connecting to your WiFi, check out higher speed tiers to accommodate them.
+Running such tasks simultaneously requires 475 Mbps to be handled sufficiently.
+If you are concerned about unexpected users and increased devices or tasks connecting to your WiFi, check out the Gigabit speed tiers to accommodate them.

 100 Mbps